fluffy29/project-3/README.md

 1. Setting Up Express:

-You created an Express application using express().
+I created an Express application using express().
 Configured the server to listen on port 3000.

 2. Defining User Data: